mosheb/PDFSharp-editableproducer/README.md

         inputDocument.Info.Creator = "I am the creator";
         inputDocument.Save(@"C:\Users\joe\mikado2.pdf");

-Not to be used for removing other party's copywrite notices etc
+Not to be used for removing other party's copyright notices etc

+See Copyright notices preserved in code from Empira